 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your child's doctor or get medical help if your child has any side effects that bother your child or do not go away.
+Call your child's doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: